Garima5/Dog-breed-classifier/README.md

 Udacity - deep learning project 2 - dog breed classifier

 # Summary
-Create an applicatuon where user supplies images.
+Create an application where user supplies images.
 If a dog is detected in the image, the model gives the nearest detected dog breed.
 If a human is detected, the model gives the nearest resembling dog breed to that human face.

 # Steps
 Step 0: Import Datasets